 December 4, 2020

-Coordinator is Urban Innovation Vienna.
-The Cities of Bilbao, Bratislava, Munich, Rotterdam, Vienna, Winterthur and Dublin, represented through its local energy agency Codema participate.
-Scientific partners Halmstad (SE) and Utrecht (NL) University support on techno-economical and transition-management aspects.
+Urban Innovation Vienna is the coordinator.
+The Cities of Bilbao, Bratislava, Munich, Rotterdam, Vienna, Winterthur and Dublin, represented through its local energy agency Codema are participating in the project.
+The scientific partners Halmstad (SE) and Utrecht (NL) University support techno-economical and transition-management aspects.
 Energy Cities is responsible for capacity-building and dissemination to spread the word to more European cities.